javai222/javai/Vinz_Silva.md

 \<03/28/2026\> : I pick up a more comprehensive skill that enhances my coding abilities when it comes to making composition class, next time I will try to be a more competitive coder by nurturing my knowledge about this particular coding topic.

+\<04/10/2026\> : I understand the concept of abstraction and polymorphism as well as their functions, next time i will try to be more logical when it come sto creating a file of code.

+\<04/21/2026\> : Exceptions teaches me how to detect a specific anomaly in the code in order for it to not crush, next time i will try to understand it comprehensively for a better and clean exception hanndling outcome of my code.

 # Peer Feedback